 SharePoint is extraordinarily useful as a central hub to a project.
 Since it can store content, allow for the deployment of applications, and provide custom access to each, it can give each team member exactly what they need to complete their part of the project.
 The problem begins when new users are asked to begin using SharePoint without any training whatsoever.
 As with any other software, the more end-users know about the functionality of the software they are using, the more efficient and productive they can be.
 Ensuring that your team is trained on how to at least navigate around your SharePoint platform can go a long way toward keeping a project on-budget and a team member on-task.

 SharePoint can be beneficial for most organizations that need a dedicated collaboration solution, but if it isn’t leveraged correctly, it can be a major time sink.
-To learn more about Microsoft SharePoint, contact Michell Consulting Group today at 305-592-5620.
+To learn more about Microsoft SharePoint, contact COMPANYNAME today at PHONENUMBER.